cancerberoSgx/short-jsdoc/README.md

 In this situation migrating to jsdocs will imply changing the comments to /\*\* \*/ syntax and in general cut+paste the existent documentation sentences to the right location.

-Wouldn't be best if jsdocs annotations could be just written to those existent comments?
+Wouldn't be best if jsdocs annotations could be just written to those existent comments - using any comment format the same of the project's?
+The truth is that in JavaScript world jsdocs comments are added as-a-feature in an existing source that already is commented.
+So short-jsdoc try to target those who in general just need to add some @annotations to an existing js source to define some OO model.

+## Motivation 2: define and implement a simple AST for comment annotations.

-## Files
+# Files
 This project includes the following files

 html/ folder for a generic html5 application for displaying a project jsdocs.
 Based on jquery,backbone,underscore and bootstrap3